 - carefully complete one of the projects listed on the assignment sheet for the book you read

-See Mrs. Phillips in the library to have the book approved and then check the GEARS page on the website for ideas for alternative projects, (see below) or come up with a project on your own!
+See Ms. Clark in the library to have the book approved and then check the GEARS page on the website for ideas for alternative projects, (see below) or come up with a project on your own!
 You will still need to do parts one and two of the regular assignment: keep a reading journal and answer the 10 comprehension questions.
-But be sure to get your book and project approved by Mrs. Phillips before you begin.
+But be sure to get your book and project approved by Ms. Clark before you begin.

 In the Media Center.

 Read and complete three GEARS projects for credit and get a free t-shirt!

 Approved book list

 (If you have a book that you would like to read that isn’t on the approved list, show it to Ms. Clark to get it approved.
 Do the reading journal and the 10 comprehension questions on the General Assignment Sheet and then identify one of the following projects to do for the third part of your assignment.)

 - Letter exchange: Create a letter exchange between a character and the author or write a series of self-reflective letters from several characters on what the character learned about himself, others, and life over the course of the story.

 - Board Game: Design a board game based your book.
 Include a board to play on (illustrated) and rules of the game.